 - 1. Food or drink (including water) intended for human consumption must not be consumed, stored, prepared or otherwise handled in a HSNO Exempt Laboratory. - 2.
 A laboratory coat or gown and footwear that covers the toes, majority of forefoot and heel must be worn. - Eye protection shall be worn wherever there is a risk of injury to the eyes or of harm to the body via contact with the eyes.
 Where eye protection is required this must be appropriate for the nature of the eye hazard and meet a recognised standard for eye protection (e.g. A/NZS 1337 or ANSI Z87).
 Further detail on eye protection is provided in Section 5.2.2. - 4.
 Hand protection (gloves) shall be worn whenever there is a risk of injury to the hands or of harm to the body via contact with the hands.
 Further detail on hand protection is provided in Section 5.2.3. - 5.
 Substances are not permitted to be pipetted by mouth as this may lead to accidental ingestion of hazardous substances. - 6.
-Headphones or ear-buds are not permitted to be worn in laboratory areas7.
-This is because the use of headphones/earbuds may reduce users situational awareness (e.g. to alarms, incidents, verbal warnings) and may also pose a contamination risk (e.g. if headphones/earbuds are manipulated with contaminated gloves). - 7.
+Hair long enough to come in contact with materials or equipment being handled must be tied back to prevent this occurring. - 7.
+Do not apply cosmetics in the laboratory and ensure any jewellery worn cannot become entangled in equipment or contact hazardous materials being worked with. - 8.
+Contact lenses may be worn in laboratories but must not be handled or applied in the laboratory. - 9.
+Headphones or ear-buds are not permitted to be worn in laboratory areas6.
+This is because the use of headphones/earbuds may reduce users situational awareness (e.g. to alarms, incidents, verbal warnings) and may also pose a contamination risk (e.g. if headphones/earbuds are manipulated with contaminated gloves). - 10.
 A chemical fume hood (with current certification) or other appropriate local exhaust ventilation must be used when handling - a.
 Large volumes (>1L) of flammable liquids or concentrated corrosive liquids. - b.
-Substances likely to produce toxic or corrosive gas, fumes, aerosols or dust. - 8.
+Substances likely to produce toxic or corrosive gas, fumes, aerosols or dust. - 11.
 Laboratory work surfaces must be kept clean and free of unnecessary clutter.
-Any spills must be cleaned up as soon as practical and laboratory work surfaces must be wiped down at the end of each work period. - 9.
-Laboratory users must wash their hands immediately following completion of any task involving the use of Hazardous Substances and prior to leaving the laboratory.
+Any spills must be cleaned up as soon as practical and laboratory work surfaces must be wiped down at the end of each work period. - 12.
+Laboratory users must wash their hands immediately following completion of any task involving the use of Hazardous Substances and prior to leaving the laboratory. - 13.
+Personal effects (e.g. bags, jackets, mobile phones, wallets etc.) must either be stored outside of the laboratory (e.g. in a locker or office) or in clearly identified dedicated storage areas within the laboratory (e.g. cupboards, cubby holes or clearly marked areas of a laboratory bench).

-7 Please note that this requirement does not apply to hearing aids or to hearing protection.
+6 Please note that this requirement does not apply to hearing aids or to hearing protection.